Siddu0201/acadlix-free/readme.txt

 This plugin integrates with PayPal to allow users to complete payments using their PayPal accounts or supported payment methods.

 When a payment is initiated, the following data may be sent to PayPal:

-- Payment amount
+* Payment amount
-- Currency
+* Currency
-- Transaction and order details
+* Transaction and order details
-- User-provided billing information
+* User-provided billing information

 PayPal is a third-party service provided by PayPal Holdings, Inc.

-PayPal Terms of Service:
 [PayPal User Agreement](https://www.paypal.com/legalhub/useragreement-full)

-PayPal Privacy Policy:
 [PayPal Privacy Policy](https://www.paypal.com/privacy)